chizkidd/inkcast/README.md

 ## How it works

-- **EPUB parsing** — JSZip unpacks the file in-browser.
+- **EPUB parsing**: JSZip unpacks the file in-browser.
 Chapter titles come from the NCX (EPUB2) or `nav.xhtml` (EPUB3).
-- **PDF parsing** — PDF.js extracts text page by page.
-Bookmark outlines become chapter sections; otherwise pages are grouped automatically.
+- **PDF parsing**: PDF.js extracts text page by page.
+Bookmark outlines become chapters; otherwise pages are grouped automatically.
+- **URL fetching**: a Cloudflare Worker fetches pages server-side to bypass CORS.
+The HTML is cleaned in the browser.
+Index pages populate the sidebar TOC automatically; articles load on demand when tapped.
-- **Text-to-speech** — Web Speech API (`SpeechSynthesisUtterance`), built into Safari, Chrome, Firefox, and Edge.
+- **Text-to-speech**: Web Speech API, built into Safari, Chrome, Firefox, and Edge.
 No external API needed.
-- **Voice selection** — matches installed voices against a curated list by region.
+- **Voice selection**: matches installed voices against a curated list by region.
 Preference saved in `localStorage`.
-- **Resume & speed** — stored in `localStorage` keyed by filename + filesize per book.
+- **Resume & speed**: stored in `localStorage` per book.
 Speed persists globally.

-> Scanned PDFs (image-only, no text layer) won't have readable text.
-Most ebooks and modern PDFs work fine.
+> Scanned PDFs (image-only, no text layer) won't work.
+Most ebooks and modern PDFs are fine.

 ---